RenlangHuang/KDD-LOAM/README.md

 ### 3.2.
 KITTI Odometry

-Download the data from the [KITTI official website](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) to `YOUR_DATA_PATH`, which you are supposed to modify in `/TCKDD/datasets/kitti.py` and `\launch\kitti_publisher.launch`.
+Download the data from the [KITTI official website](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) to `YOUR_DATA_PATH`, which you are supposed to modify in `/TCKDD/datasets/kitti.py` and `/launch/kitti_publisher.launch`.
 The data should be organized as follows:

 ```text
 --YOUR_DATA_PATH--KITTI_data_odometry--results